-On Friday, November 14th, the Department of Spanish and Italian and the Coccia Institute for the Italian Experience in America hosted their seventh annual professional development program for teachers of Italian, entitled "Teaching Italian Symposium/Workshop--(Con)Testo: Perspectives on Literature in the FL Classroom."
-A link to a comprehensive article on this signature collaboration between the department and the institute which appeared in the Italian language vehicle, La VOCE di New York, is provided. http://www.lavocedinewyork.com/Con-il-Coccia-Institute-della-MSU-nel-New-Jersey-si-perfeziona-l-insegnamento-dell-italiano/d/8635/
+On Friday, October 15th, the Department of Spanish and Italian and the Coccia Institute for the Italian Experience in America hosted their third annual professional development program for teachers of Italian, entitled "Teaching Italian Symposium/Workshop: Technology: Getting with the Program"

 The Coccia-Inserra Award honors a teacher of Italian at the K-12 level, and is generously donated by Coccia Foundation in the name and memory of its founder, Cav.
 Joseph Coccia, Jr., and by Mr. Lawrence R. Inserra, Jr. Founded in 1994 by Joseph and Elda Coccia, and now under the leadership of President Elisa Coccia, Coccia Foundation aggressively pursues the preservation and promotion of Italian culture, in conjunction with its ‘academic arm,’ the Coccia Institute for the Italian Experience in America at Montclair State University.
 Mr. Inserra also contributes significantly to the rich field of Italian American Studies, having instituted in 2011 the Theresa and Lawrence R. Inserra Endowed Chair in Italian and Italian American Studies, also housed at Montclair State University.

 "La Canzone Italiana, A Celebration of Italian Pop Music"